-All Education staff working at Hill House School have access to a planned programme of training and professional development activities through school INSET days and within the weekly education meetings.
+All education staff working at Hill House School have access to a planned programme of training and professional development activities through school INSET days and within the weekly education meetings.
 All staff are required to attend.
 Training is planned throughout the year, and is informed by:

 - Current needs of the school

-- Education Annual Plan
+- Professional development needs

 - School Development Plan

-- Scheduled training updates that must occur (e.g. Epilepsy awareness, Safeguarding)
+- Scheduled training updates that need to take place (e.g. Epilepsy awareness, Safeguarding)

 Hill House employs a range of staff who are able to offer training in their respective areas of expertise.
 Training priorities will be discussed by the Senior Management team and Education staff are consulted through Education Meetings / Questionnaires about training that they would like to access.
-Wherever possible, Hill House seeks to keep staff up to date with new initiatives and developments and to ensure that all teachers work towards their CPD.
+Wherever possible, Hill House seeks to keep staff up to date with new initiatives and developments and ensures that all teachers work towards their CPD.
 Should staff access external training, they will normally deliver an update to the rest of the Education team as part of an INSET day.
-This both ensures that knowledge is shared and delivers best value for money
+This ensures that knowledge is shared